 By waiving Bailey, the Cowboys are going with Brett Maher.
 The sixth-year player from Nebraska hasn’t kicked in a regular-season game.
 He made a 57-yarder in the Cowboys’ 14-6 loss to Houston in the preseason finale.

 Before the injury, Bailey was the most accurate in NFL history among kickers with at least 100 attempts.
-He was 8 of 13 after the injury.
+He was 8 of 13 after the injury to finish 2017 at a career-low 75 percent.
 The 30-year-old Bailey’s accuracy dropped nearly 20 percentage points over his final two seasons.